Neufund/ESOP/README.md

 Here's how Neufund handles security when issuing options.

 1. All our employees and company's dog get basic training in blockchain and security.
 We've published our training material here and here.
 May be pretty useful!
-2. All our employees get Nano Ledger and store their private keys in there.
-We encourage employees to store their backup codes in some safe place (like notary).
+2. All our employees get Nano Ledger and store their private keys in hardware wallets.
+We encourage employees to store their backup codes in some safe place (like at notary).
-3. Backup codes of Neufund admin's Nano Ledger which is used to deploy smart contract and company management Nano Ledger are kept in safe at notary office.
+3. Backup codes of Neufund admin's Nano Ledger which is used to deploy smart contract and company management Nano Ledger are kept in a safe at notary office.
-4. Options are offered via subscription forms implemented as d-apps where we enforce usage of Nano Ledger for our employees (however, we support Metamask and other web3 providers).
+4. Options are offered via subscription forms implemented as d-app where we enforce usage of Nano Ledger for our employees (however, we support Metamask and other web3 providers).

 Also it is clear for everyone that if you loose your private key you will loose all your options.

 ## Smart Contracts
 ### `ESOP` contract
 `ESOP` smart contracts handles employees' lifecycle, manages options' pool and handles conversion offer via calling provided implementation of options conversion contracts.
 Implementation is pretty straightforward and functions more or less correspond to provisions in legal wrapper.
 Terminology is also preserved.
-All non-const functions return "businees logic" errors via return codes and throw only in case generic problems like no permission to call function or invalid state of smart contracts.
+All non-const functions return "logic" errors via return codes and can throw only in case of generic problems like no permission to call a function or invalid state of smart contracts.
 Return codes correspond to `ReturnCode` event, in case of `OK` return code, specific event is logged (like `EmployeeSignedToESOP`).
 I hope `revert` opcode gets implemented soon!
 `ESOP` aggregates the following contracts:
 * `OptionsCalculator` which handles all options calculations like computing vesting, fadeout etc. and after configuring provides just a set of public constant methods.
 * `EmployeesList` that contains iterable mapping of employees.
 Please note that `ESOP` is the sole writer to `EmployeesList` instance.